 - j.
-Worker's rights and responsibilities - k.
+Worker's rights and responsibilities (e.g., including reasonable accommodation in the workplace) - k.
 Strategies for succeeding during the first weeks on the job - 1.
-Availability of Career Transition Services through Job Corps and One-stops
+Availability of Career Transition Services through Job Corps and One-Stops

 - Q1.
 Students can describe how to conduct a job search. - Q2.
-Students know what placement and career transition services are provided by Job Corps and One-stop centers. - Q3.
+Students know what placement and career transition services are provided by Job Corps and One-Stop centers. - Q3.
 Students can demonstrate basic skills with personal computers.